-- Which parts of the city /state/neighbourhood are contributing the most to the inventory.
+Which parts of the city /state/neighborhood are contributing the most to the inventory.

 Real estate market data can answer many of these questions.
-We’re working with a hedge fund which needs the market data to answer the questions above.
+We’re working with a hedge fund that needs the market data to answer the questions above.

 Furthermore, real estate market data can be used to gain the following insights:

-12. To correlate property data with foot traffic data to validate the commercial viability of ideas
+6. To correlate property data with foot traffic data to validate the commercial viability of ideas.

-13. Public records, such as plans for new infrastructure development can give insights to the direction in which the real estate market is moving
+7. Public records, such as plans for new infrastructure development can give insights to the direction in which the real estate market is moving.

 Real estate is a highly dynamic industry and filled with a lot of unknowns.
 However, prior conducted data insights using the right kind of data not only arm you with a strategical mindset for new investments but can also help you transform the real estate investment process completely.
 Real estate market data is a powerful tool as you explore new investment opportunities and grow your investment portfolio.